Foyle's War series 6: Background and production

 The main theme of this episode is the emerging Cold War in post-war Britain and the commencement of the repatriation of enemy combatants from the UK.
-For Russian combatants – particularly for enemy sympathisers, anti-communists and those with knowledge of atrocities – their future is bleak.
+The future is bleak for Russian combatants – particularly for enemy sympathisers, anti-communists and those with knowledge of atrocities.
 Part of the plot is about members of the Russian Liberation Movement (White Russians), who are seeking to avoid Operation Keelhaul, their repatriation to the USSR.
-In this context, mention is also made of Almanzora, a ship used by the British to transport returnees to Odessa, during the repatriation of Cossacks (and in which ex-servicemen from the West Indies migrated to Britain in 1947).
+In this context, mention is made of Almanzora, a ship used by the British to transport returnees to Odessa, during the repatriation of Cossacks (and in which ex-servicemen from the West Indies migrated to Britain in 1947).
 The show should not be confused with the 1989 novel, The Russia House, by John le Carré; it is also notable that Michael Kitchen starred in the 1990 film adaptation of Le Carré's novel.